Cannibalism at sea

-Cannibalism at sea was infrequently practiced in extreme cases of disaster, when there was not enough food for the survivors.

-A custom of the sea is a custom said to be practiced by the officers and crew of ships and boats in the open sea, as distinguished from maritime law, which is a distinct and coherent body of law governing maritime questions and offenses.
-Among these customs was the practice of cannibalism among shipwrecked survivors, by the drawing of lots to decide who would be killed and eaten so that the others might survive.
+Cannibalism at sea was occasionally practiced in extreme cases of disaster, when there was not enough food for the survivors.
+Traditionally such cannibalism among shipwrecked survivors was considered acceptable as a last resort, provided that corpses were eaten or that lots were drawn to decide who would be killed and eaten so that the others might survive.

 Traditional rules for survival cannibalism among sailors

 This specific custom, also known as "the delicate question" or "the proper tradition of the sea", specified that in case of disaster, when there was not enough food for the survivors, corpses could be eaten.
 If "there were no bodies available for consumption, lots were drawn to determine who would be sacrificed to provide food for the others".
 As long as the lottery was fair, giving everyone an equal risk of dying to become food for others, this was considered "entirely legal" and justified by the circumstances.
 "On the whole, sailors and the general public knew and accepted [this] protocol of cannibalism to survive ship disasters."

-The historian A. W. Brian Simpson observed:
+The legal historian A. W. Brian Simpson observed:

 If properly conducted, cannibalism was legitimated by a custom of the sea; and the popular literature, augmented by the unrecorded tales seamen told each other, ensured that there was general understanding of what had to be done on these occasions and that survivors who had followed the custom could have a certain professional pride in a job well done; there was nothing to hide.

 Referring to William Arens' widely-read book The Man-Eating Myth, he added that, since "maritime survival cannibalism, preceded by the drawing of lots and killing, was a socially accepted practice among seamen until the end of the days of sail ... it is ... not an exception but a counterexample" to Arens' thesis "that cannibalism, as a socially accepted practice, is a myth".

 The only cases when cannibalism in maritime disasters sometimes led to legal prosecution was "when the lotteries were fixed or absent altogether", in violation of the accepted custom.
 Such violations were nevertheless common enough.
 Captains and other crew members were often unwilling to put their own lives at risk, as the rules of the custom demanded, instead choosing to sacrifice those they considered "more expendable ... (such as slaves, young boys, and passengers)" to serve as food for the other survivors.